zbray/notes/New Notes/CSS/notes-css.md

 </style>
 ```

-**External CSS**
+### **External CSS**

-External style sheets are separate `.css` files that can store many rules.
+External style sheets are separate files that can store many rules and can be used for multi-page websites.
+This usage is most common.

+To connect the HTML document to the external CSS document you will add a link element to the head of the html.

 ```html
 <link rel="stylesheet" href="./styles.css"  />
 ```

-External CSS styling is useful for multi-page websites

-This CSS code lives in an external file, usually styles.css or main.css

-To connect the html document to the external css code you will add a link element to the head of the html.

-The link element needs two properties: the "rel" which determines the role the linked file has in relationship to the html file and the "href" which lists the directory
+The link element needs two properties: the `rel` which determines the role the linked file has in relationship to the HTML file and the `href` which lists the directory

-External is most common.

 ```html
 <link href="./styles.css" rel="stylesheet" />
 ```

-### CSS Selectors
+## CSS Selectors

 Selectors are used to select parts of the html to apply CSS code to.